doxeylab/learn-genomics-in-linux/task1/README.md

 Now enter a few lines of text, type 'ctrl-o' and then 'ctrl-x' to save and exit

-To print the contents of your file
+To print to the screen the contents of your file

 ```
 cat file.txt